-2. Retention of Records
+Retention of Records

-Permit No. COR080000

-The permittee shall retain copies of the required recordkeeping and program description documentation and all reports required by this permit and records of all data used to complete the application to be covered by this permit, for a period of at least three years from the date that the specific item is no longer being actively utilized for stormwater management.
-The period may be extended by request of the Division at any time.
+The permittee shall retain copies of the required recordkeeping and program description documentation and all reports required by this permit and records of all data used to complete the application to be covered by this permit, for a period of at least 3 years from the date that the specific item is no longer being actively utilized for stormwater management.
+The period may be extended by request of the division at any time.